BireBox/.github/profile/README.md

 - Brand new extensions on the Web Store
 - New DevTools layout
 - Way more features than original Microsoft Edge!
+- early support with BireBox Sync which is a repo [here](https://github.com/BireBox/BireBox-Sync)

+## Why does BireBox exist

 ## Try BireBox online